-- (a) a designated place; or - (b) an approved place.
+(b) an approved place.

-(2) A person who consumes liquor on the trust land at a place that is not a designated place or approved place does not commit an offence under subsection (1) if-

-- (a) the place was, but is no longer, a designated place; and - (b) the trustee has not complied with section 8 for the revocation or amendment of the place's designation.
+- (2) A person who consumes liquor on the trust land at a place that is not a designated place or approved place does not commit an offence under subsection (1) if- - (a) the place was, but is no longer, a designated place; and - (b) the trustee has not complied with section 828 for the revocation or amendment of the place's designation.